Search for more on music and Calgary.

 Both of these artists had considerable success in the 80 music rock scene, along with later guys such as John Mellencamp and Tom Petty.
 A great Canadian contribution to this genre is the Tragically Hip, who hit their stride in the early 90s and brought a little metallic edge in at times.

 The major focus of this genre was dance music.
-We saw omniscient American 1980s rock music stars of the decade such as Michael Jackson, Madonna and Prince borrowing heavily from here as well as other styles to dominate much of the decade on the pop charts
+We saw omniscient American music stars of the decade such as Michael Jackson, Madonna and Prince borrowing heavily from here as well as other styles to dominate much of the decade on the pop charts and dance bars around Calgary.

 And you can't forget the products of the Stock/Aitken/Waterman team who brought us Dead or Alive and Bananarama.
 Sorry, no Canadian winners here.
 Luba came close, though.